RainerAtSpirit/FerrariMeetsJayData/README.md

 # The Ferrari meets JayData
 ## Using the SharePoint DVWP in Ferrari mode Part 4.

-Work in progress!
+[Work in progress!]
+Part 3 and Part 4 haven't been released yet!

-Here's the final part of blog posts that bridges the world between SharePoint 2010/2013 and modern HTML5 single page application.
+Here's the repro for the final part of blog posts that bridges the world between SharePoint 2010/2013 and modern HTML5 single page application.

 1. [SharePoint DVWP: from workhorse to ferrari in 7 steps]